 Adults \$5.00; Children 12 and under FREE.
-A Weekly Gate Pass may be purchased for \$20.00 at the fair office.
-Youth and F.F.A.
-Members -Gate admission with valid wristband issued with fair entry.
+A weekly gate pass may be purchased for \$20.00 at the fair office.
+Youth Members -Gate admission with valid wristband issued with fair entry.

-YOUTH EXHIBITOR ENTRIES: Entries can be made through the Fair Entry Program May 27, 2022 through June 17, 2022.
-Entries must be submitted through Fair Entry to be eligible for showing.
+YOUTH EXHIBITOR ENTRIES: Entries can be made through the FairEntry Program May 29th, 2023 through June 18th, 2023.
+Entries must be submitted through FairEntry to be eligible for showing.

-OPEN EXHIBITOR'S ENTRY FEE: \$5.00 includes one weekly Gate Pass.
-Entry forms can be received through FAIR ENTRY starting May 27 through June 17, or open class entries will be accepted on the Sunday prior to fair from noon to 4:00 pm and Monday of fair week from 8:00 am to noon.
+OPEN EXHIBITOR'S ENTRY FEE: \$10.00 includes one weekly Gate Pass.
+Entry forms can be received through FAIR ENTRY starting May 29 through June 19, or open class entries will be accepted on the Sunday prior to fair from noon to 4:00 pm and Monday of fair week from 8:00 am to noon.

-CAMPING: \AGAIN THIS YEAR\ Reserve last year's campsite by paying in full before Saturday, June 1, 2022.
+CAMPING: Reserve last year's campsite by paying in full before Saturday, June 1, 2023.
 Unreserved sites will be available after the parents meeting.
-The fee for one week of camping is \$125.00 which does not include any gate passes.
+The fee for one week of camping is \$175.00 which includes two weekly gate passes.
 Power will be available to everyone (to the best of our ability, this is NOT guaranteed!).
 All campers must check in before parking in your site.
-Check in time is Sunday, before fair, 12:00 p.m. - 3:00 p.m.
-Any questions, please by call the fair office (616) 677-1140 and leave a message.
+Check in time is Sunday, before fair, 12:00 pm - 3:00 pm.
+Any questions, please call the fair office at (616) 677-1140 and leave a message.

-\\Please note that there will be zero tolerance on the fairgrounds, including the campground, regarding underage drinking and the adult providers of alcohol to those under 21.
+Please note that there will be zero tolerance on the fairgrounds, including the campground, regarding underage drinking and the adult providers of alcohol to those under 21.